-Sanction Description Formal Warning A formal written notice that the student or student organization has violated a policy in the Student Code of Conduct and that further violations may result in more serious conduct action.
-Students who receive a formal warning are still considered in good conduct standing with the university.
+SANCTION DESCRIPTION Formal Warning A formal written notice that the student or student organization has violated a policy in the Student Code of Conduct and that further violations may result in more serious conduct action.
+Students or student organizations who receive a formal warning are still considered in good conduct standing with the university.
 Probation A specified period of time during which the student or student organization is considered not in good conduct standing with the university.
 Further violations during that time period may result in more serious conduct action, including a potential separation from the university.
 Deferred Suspension A specified period of time during which the student or student organization is considered not in good conduct standing with the university.
-Violations for which deferred suspension is assigned are those that may warrant suspension from the university, but due to mitigating factors, the suspension is postponed, provided the student does not violate further policies.
-The suspension may take effect if the student violates additional policies during the time the sanction is deferred.
-Suspension A specified period of time during which the student or student organization is separated from the university.
-During the suspension period, the student does not have the rights and access to privileges associated with being a student, which includes eligibility to be academically enrolled at Virginia Tech or transfer credits earned at other institutions during the period of
+Violations for which deferred suspension is assigned are those that are serious enough to warrant suspension from the university, but due to mitigating factors, the student or student organization is given the opportunity to remain enrolled at the university, provided they do not violate further policies.
+The suspension may take effect if they violate additional policies during the period of deferred suspension.

+SANCTION DESCRIPTION Suspension A specified period of time during which the student or student organization is separated from the university.
+During the suspension period, the student does not have the rights and access to privileges associated with being a student, which includes eligibility to be academically enrolled at Virginia Tech or transfer credits earned at other institutions during the period of disciplinary suspension.
-Sanction Description disciplinary suspension.
 For student organizations, the university will withdraw recognition for the duration of the suspension.
 A student or student organization must complete all assigned sanctions and receive permission from Student Conduct to be eligible to re-enroll.
 For a student who has completed their academic work but whose degree has not yet been conferred, their degree may be withheld for the duration of the suspension period.
 Deferred Dismissal A specified period of time during which the student or student organization is considered not in good conduct standing with the university.
-Violations for which deferred dismissal is assigned are those that may warrant permanent dismissal, or expulsion, from the university, but due to mitigating factors, the dismissal is postponed, provided the student does not violate further policies.
-The dismissal may take effect if the student violates additional policies during the time the sanction is deferred.
+Violations for which deferred dismissal is assigned are those that may warrant permanent dismissal, or expulsion, from the university, but due to mitigating factors, the student is given the opportunity to maintain student status with the university, provided they do not violate further policies.
+The dismissal may take effect if the student violates additional policies during the period of deferred dismissal.
 A deferred dismissal is often accompanied by a suspension or other conduct sanctions.
-Dismissal A formal notice that the student or student organization is permanently dismissed, or expelled, from the university, with no opportunity to re-enroll.
+Dismissal A formal notice that the student or student organization is permanently dismissed, or expelled, from the university, with no opportunity to re- enroll.
 For student organizations, the university permanently withdraws recognition.
-Denial of Privileges or Associations A specified period of time during which the student is denied certain privileges or associations, including but not limited to termination of the housing contract, removal from athletic events, loss of recreational-sports privileges, network access, or access to certain university facilities.
-Student organizations may also have their social-function privileges revoked.
+Denial of Privileges or Associations A specified period of time during which the student is denied certain privileges or associations, including but not limited to termination of the housing contract, removal from athletics events, loss of recreational sports privileges, network access, or access to certain university facilities.
+Student organizations may also have their social function privileges revoked.
 Restitution Requirement for the student to make restitution for damage to university property, which, at the discretion of Student Conduct and the associated university department, may be in the form of monetary payment or community service.

-Educational, Community, and Wellness Activities Assignments or activities designed to provide opportunities for reflection, learning, and growth as well as to connect the student with resources to support their well-being and personal and academic success.
+Educational, Assignments or activities designed to provide opportunities for reflection, Community, and learning, and growth as well as to connect the student with resources to Wellness support their well-being and personal and academic success.
+Activities